PawanJamkhande/Java-Fundamentals/README.md

 This directory introduces the concept of recursion in Java and includes examples to demonstrate recursive problem-solving techniques.

   * `Factorial.java`: A program to calculate the factorial of a number using recursion.
+  * `FirstOccurence`: A function that calls itself to traverse the array until the desired element is found or the end of the array is reached.

 ## Getting Started